SECURITY RODENT CONTROL

 800-362-2687

 Pet food or other food that mice have stored in your walls and ceilings can later lead to a pantry pest infestation, such as Indian meal moths and various other types of grain beetles.
 So, it is important to get rid of a mice infestation as quickly as possible.
-The best way to get rid of mice is to use the proper mouse bait for each type of location in your home.
-The best bait for eliminating mice in your attic might be useless for a damp garage or basement location.
 We have the proper baits for each location type, so the bait will be quickly eaten and last in each type of environment for an extended period of time.
-Our mouse and rat baits come in different textures and in different flavors.
+Our mouse and rat baits come in different textures and in different scents.
 The same bait will not work in all situations.
 Rodents can be finicky.

-Mice are the most common rodents found within structures, particularly in the fall and winter.
+House mice are the most common rodents found living within structures in Massachusetts, particularly in the fall and winter.
 The most obvious indicators of their presence are droppings (1/8 to 1/4 inch long, dark and pointed at both ends).

 Also, you may hear sounds of them running, gnawing or squeaking, or see damage to stored food or materials.
 Don’t be surprised if your pets paw at walls and cabinets where mice are hiding.
 Cats will stare at walls for extended periods when they hear rodents moving within.
 You may find mouse droppings in various areas of your kitchen cabinets or under the counter.
 Look for dried urine in pots and pans.
 Watch for mice droppings in storage areas like garages and basements.
 You might not see the mice, but you can probably hear them after dark, as mice are often more active at night.
 Nests are usually made of materials like bits of cloth or shredded paper.
 You can check for mouse tracks by dusting suspected areas with a light coating of unscented talcum powder or mason’s chalk dust.
 Wait a day and then shine a flashlight across the area.
 If you notice small tracks in the powder, then you’ll know that mice have been there.